-0 - 10 - 2This course allows students to earn academic credit for supervised on-the-job experience at local horticulture businesses.
+This course allows students to earn academic credit for supervised on-the-job experience at local horticulture businesses.
 Students will apply skills learned within the horticulture curriculum.
-Semester(s) Offered: ALL Requisite: Department consent Type: C

 HORT 288 Supervised Intern Employment

 This course allows students to earn academic credit for supervised on-the-job experience at local horticulture businesses.
 Students will apply skills learned within the horticulture curriculum.